giggiox/worstUI-volume-control/README.md

 My entry for the worst UI competition.

-Please tell me this is bad.
+Hope you find this awful 🤗

 ![](demo.gif)